 - Use A Mild Soap: Do not use soaps that are heavy on chemicals.
 Instead, go for mild ones that are unscented.

 Diet is another crucial aspect of the treatment of dermatitis.
-It is important to avoid food items that can cause inflammation.
+It is important to avoid food items that can cause inflammation of the skin.
 These include sweetened fizzy drinks, red meat, fried food, and refined flour used in bread and pastries.
 The food items that are considered anti-inflammatory (as they contain antioxidants that reduce inflammation) include (5):

 - Olive oil